Free Bandwidth Monitors and Meters

 This is an interactive console application that monitors and displays the bandwidth consumed and data transferred on all network interfaces (eg web traffic, email traffic, ping, and so on).
 It breaks down the amount of bandwidth consumed on each interface by the amount received, amount transferred as well as the total.
 It also calculates things like the average bandwidth you use.
 This is a Linux program.

-bwmon, or the Linux Bandwidth Monitor, measures the amount of bandwidth used by you on your computer for each network interface.
+The Linux Bandwidth Monitor, or bwmon, measures the amount of bandwidth used by you on your computer for each network interface.
 It uses a text user interface (via ncurses/curses).
 As its name implies, it's a Linux program.

-- Logtime: Online Timer for Dial-Up Networking (Windows 9x/ME only)
+Logtime: Online Timer for Dial-Up Networking (Windows 9x/ME)

-Logtime is a tool for Windows 9x/ME dial-up networking (not broadband) users to measure the time spent (warning: not data transfer) online.
-It is no longer being maintained.
+Logtime is a tool for Windows 9x/ME dial-up networking (not broadband) users to measure the time spent (warning: not data transfered) online.
+Update: this program has reached its end of life (ie, it is no longer maintained nor is it available).

 Free Network Bandwidth Monitors / Meters for Routers (Firmware Replacement)